Constraining the AGN luminosity function from JWST with the X-ray Background: Introduction

 The measured bolometric luminosities of the AGN are used to derive the properties of their central supermassive black holes \citep[e.g.,][]{pacucci2023, maiolino2023, larson2023, kocevski2023, natarajan2023}.
 AGN at $z \sim 4-7$ identified in JWST and previous literature have bolometric luminosities covering a wide range and inferred black hole masses of $10^6 - 10^9 M_{\odot}$.
 Many of the derived black-hole to stellar mass ratios are about 10 to a 100 times greater than expected from the local population \citep[e.g.,][]{pacucci2023, yue2023, stone2023}, with one candidate black hole \citep{bogdan2023} also showing evidence for being as massive as the stellar host.

-A population of black holes at high redshifts would contribute to a copious production of X-ray photons with energies $E > E_{\rm max} = 1.8[(1+z)/15]^{0.5} x_{\rm HI}^{1/3}$, where $x_{\rm HI}$ is the neutral hydrogen fraction in the IGM \citep{dijkstra2004}.
+A population of black holes at high redshifts would contribute to a copious production of X-ray photons with energies $E > E_{\rm max} = 1.8[(1+z)/15]^{0.5} x_{\rm HI}^{1/3}$, where $x_{\rm HI}$ is the neutral hydrogen fraction in the intergalactic medium \citep[IGM;][]{dijkstra2004}.
 Here, $E_{\max}$ represents the energy above which the IGM becomes optically thin to photons over a Hubble length.
 Following the redshifting of these photons without absorption, they would be observed today as the present-day X-ray background (XRB) in the relevant energy regime \citep[measured with, e.g., the {\it Swift}, INTEGRAL and {\it Chandra} surveys; e.g., ][]{ajello2008, moretti2012, churazov2007, cappelluti2017}.
 Previous theoretical and observational studies \citep{shen2020, haiman1999, dijkstra2004, fauchergiguere2020} have found that the current constraints on the quasar population saturate the unresolved component of the measured XRB \citep{moretti2012, cappelluti2017}.

 In this paper, we predict the level of the XRB implied by the measured AGN UV LFs from the recent JWST surveys over $z \sim 4-7$.
-We find that the JWST measurements -- assuming a quasar SED best-fitted to the current data -- would oversaturate the {\it Swift} XRT/{\it Chandra} constraints on the unresolved XRB by about an order of magnitude.
+We find that the JWST measurements -- { used in combination with recent findings connecting the UV emissivity to the XRB} -- would oversaturate the {\it Swift} XRT/{\it Chandra} constraints on the unresolved XRB by about an order of magnitude.
 In so doing, we illustrate the difficulty of simultaneously matching both the UV LF and the XRB constraints.
 We discuss the possible reasons and consequences for the discrepancy.